patcg-individual-drafts/private-aggregation-api/README.md

   - If we do not carefully add padding or enforce that all reports are of the same natural size, this may expose some information about the contents of the report.
+- Debugging information
+  - If [debugging](#temporary-debug-mechanism) is enabled, some additional metadata will be provided.
+While this information may be potentially identifying, it will only be available temporarily: while third-party cookies are enabled.
 - Developer-selected metadata
   - See [open question: what metadata to allow](#open-question-what-metadata-to-allow).